simulogics/prosperousuniverse-docs/content/lore/shortstories/Tommy Hates Chemicals.md

 Justin burst out laughing and nearly lost his hat.
 “Oh sorry JonJon, just had to have a little fun with him.”
 He motioned over to one of his men and a large sack arced between the man and JonJon.
 Still holding up Tommy with one hand, JonJon snatched the sack out of the air, slipped it into his jacket, and tossed back a sack of credits.

-“You know Tommy won’t say it but I will, Justin.
+“You know Tommy won’t say it, but I will, Justin.
 Your gang name is spot on with the way you’ve been raising prices.
 You are going to clean out poor Tommy here at this rate.”

 “I’ve got expenses, not that it’s any of your business.
 You know anyone else making this stuff?”